kstallard/odoo-setup/README.md

 You should now be able to loginto your newly migrated database.
 For the other users, they will need to request a password reset.
 Make sure you have your odoo on-premise instance integrated with incomming and outgoing mail servers so that password reset instructions can be delivered to your users.

+Please feel free to submit suggestions or improvements.
+I hope this helps you along in getting out of the cloud.